Numerical Simulation of 2.5-Set of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Stratonovich Expansion: Approximation of Iterated Stratonovich Stochastic Integrals Based on Multiple Fourier--Legendre Series

-\section{Approximation of Iterated Stratonovich Stochastic Integrals, Based on Multiple Fourier--Legendre Series}
+\section{Approximation of Iterated Stratonovich Stochastic Integrals Based on Multiple Fourier--Legendre Series}

 As was mentioned above, one of the main problems arising in the implementation of the numerical scheme (\ref{4.470}) is the joint numerical modeling of the iterated Stratonovich stochastic integrals figuring in (\ref{4.470}).
-Let us consider an efficient numerical modeling formulas for the iterated Stratonovich stochastic integrals based on Theorem 6.
+Let us consider efficient numerical modeling formulas for the iterated Stratonovich stochastic integrals based on Theorems 4--9.